Index

 If you are starting from scratch and need some help in putting together your first book, have a look at Bookbinding, a tutorial by Douglas W. Jones, with a special emphasis on rescuing worn paperbacks.
 For an easy read on the art of bookbinding, go to About Bookbinding where Marcus Harbert has added the entire contents of a work called The Art of Bookbinding written by Joseph Zaehnsdorf and published in London in 1897.
 Sam Ellenport at The Harcourt Bindery has also usefully documented some traditional bookbinding techniques on DVD, available directly from the bindery.
 You might also like to refer to my diagrams showing the inside and outside of a hand-bound book.
 For an explanation of the terms used to describe the parts of a book, check out the glossary of bookbinding terms.

 Every month the number of bookbinding and related sites on the Web increases.
-Here are a few that might take your fancy, including a couple of suppliers:
+Here are a few sites that might take your fancy, including a couple of suppliers:

 A number of binderies and presses also have a Web presence: